anassalamah/nlp-project/README.md

 * [NICK] create an initial guess (solution file) based on the top computer guesses only. no sentence information will be used for this initial guess.

+* [JORDAN] Figure out how to read wikipedia articles into python